RVirmoors/rvirmoors.github.io/_posts/2020-11-19-ditch-academia-edu.md

 title: ditch Academia.edu!
 ---

-You know that scholarly friend you have who's way into for-profit companies circulating their work?
+You know that scholarly friend you have who's way into for-profit companies circulating their work...
 Wait, there's no such person?
 So how come sites like Academia.edu and ResearchGate are still a thing?

 Granted, I'm way late on the delete-academia train.
 There have been brilliant posts like